Using the school canteen

 Sandwiches, rolls and wraps

-Encourage your child to choose a multigrain, wholemeal or high-fibre white sandwich, roll or wrap, with filling that includes salad and lean chicken or beef, fish, eggs or lentil patties.
+Encourage your child to choose a multigrain, wholemeal or high-fibre white sandwich, roll or wrap.
+Healthy fillings include salad and lean chicken or beef, fish, eggs or lentil patties.

 Your canteen might serve fresh salads, sushi or rice paper rolls – yum!